perladvent/perldotcom/content/article/_pub_2004_04_29_maypole.md

 {
+   "description" : " When we last left our intrepid web developer, he had successfully set up an online sales catalogue in 11 lines of code.
+Now, however, he has to move on to turning this into a sales site with a shopping...", "thumbnail" : "/images/_pub_2004_04_29_maypole/111-test_libs.gif", "authors" : [
+      "simon-cozens"
+   ],
+   "title" : "Rapid Web Application Deployment with Maypole : Part 2", "slug" : "/pub/2004/04/29/maypole.html",
+   "date" : "2004-04-29T00:00:00-08:00",
    "draft" : null,
-   "slug" : "/pub/2004/04/29/maypole.html",
-   "date" : "2004-04-29T00:00:00-08:00",
-   "title" : "Rapid Web Application Deployment with Maypole : Part 2", "categories" : "web",
    "tags" : [
       "maypole",
       "mvc"
    ],
    "image" : null,
-   "authors" : [
+   "categories" : "web"
-      "simon-cozens"
-   ],
-   "description" : " When we last left our intrepid web developer, he had successfully set up an online sales catalogue in 11 lines of code.
-Now, however, he has to move on to turning this into a sales site with a shopping...", "thumbnail" : "/images/_pub_2004_04_29_maypole/111-test_libs.gif" }
+}